 Read our blog DevOps Metrics and KPIs that CTOs Must Monitor to learn how to measure your DevOps team effectively and their work performance during project delivery

 IT support is another critical team that should be integrated into the DevOps lifecycle.
 It should be automated to match the speed and scale of agile development.
-When developers push code to production, they can convey known errors to the support team.
-Similarly, Kbs related to incidents and problems should be communicated to all members so that everyone is educated about issues and incidents.
+When developers push code to production, they can notify the support team of known errors.

-On-call Incident management is not very different in DevOps environments.
-The only change is that developers are also involved in this process.
-Teams collaboratively identify vulnerabilities and are prepared to handle incidents efficiently.
+eams collaboratively identify vulnerabilities and are prepared to handle incidents efficiently.
 With monitoring tools, continuous feedback, and alerting tools, teams detect, respond, and resolve issues along with a post-mortem process.

 While one on-call engineer responds to incidents, DevOps teams assign multiple people for escalations so that the on-call engineer can escalate it to the right person or team.
-Once the issue is resolved, teams analyze the system again to prepare for future incidents.

 A DevOps engineer is responsible for designing the right infrastructure required for teams to build and deliver products continuously.
 The engineer identifies project requirements and KPIs and customizes the tool stack.

 He is well-versed in automation tools and security technologies.
 Right from the build, test, deployment, and monitoring of a product, the engineer integrates all resources and functions required at every stage of the product lifecycle while protecting the cloud architecture from hacking attacks.
-In addition, the engineer is involved in team composition, project activities, and defining and setting the processes for CI/CD pipelines and external interfaces.

-The responsibility of a DevOps architect is to analyze existing software development processes and create an optimized DevOps CI/CD pipeline to rapidly build and deliver software.
 The architect analyses existing processes and implements best practices to streamline and automate processes using the right tools and technologies.
-In addition, he monitors and manages technical operations, collaborates with dev and ops, and offers support when required.
+Additionally, he monitors and manages technical operations, collaborates with development and operations teams, and provides support as needed.
 He also acts as a leader as required.

 Watch this video to succeed in DevOps by adopting the Cloud Native architecture practice.

-The Security and Compliance Engineer (SCE) is responsible for the overall security of the DevOps environment.
-The SCE closely works with the development teams to design and integrate security into the CI/CD pipeline, ensuring data integrity and security are not compromised at every stage of the product lifecycle.
+The SCE closely collaborates with development teams to design and integrate security into the CI/CD pipeline, ensuring that data integrity and security are not compromised at every stage of the product lifecycle.
 In addition, the SCE ensures that the products being developed are adhering to governing regulations and compliance standards.

-While a regular software developer writes the code to build a product, the DevOps software developer/tester is involved across the product lifecycle.
 DevOps roles and Responsibilities include tasks such as updating the code, adding new features, and resolving bugs while ensuring that the application meets business objectives.
 In addition, the developer runs unit tests, pushes the code to production, and monitors its performance.

 For an organization to fully leverage DevOps, it should go through a complete cultural shift.
 A DevOps evangelist is the one who acts as this change agent, inspiring, educating, and motivating people across the organization to embark on the DevOps journey.